Azure/iot-operations-sdks/rust/README.md

     * Note that using a nightly build requires a GH credential, which is difficult to work with in automated deployments.
     * Note also that directly referencing different release tags can create dependency issues, thus the recommendation of using a SHA.

+## Set up broker

+The samples in this repository assume a broker is running on `localhost`.
+The Azure IoT Operations MQTT crate is intended for use with the Azure IoT Operations MQ broker, but are compatible with any MQTTv5 broker, local or remote.

 ## Running samples